symbol/symbol-docs/source/guides/transaction/monitoring-a-transaction-status.rst

         :lines:  41-43

-3. Open a new :doc:`Listeners <../../api/websockets>`.
+3. Open a new :ref:`Listeners <websockets>`.
 This communicates with the API WebSocket, who will communicate you asynchronously the status of the transaction.

 .. example-code::